VTrans/vtp3-pavement/README.md

 3. created expressions and transformations in dtims to create historic condition data

 ##10292014
-1. created and published historic condition data service, remade map
+1. created and published historic condition data service, remade map, remade app with new template format
 2. added historic chart popup and projects to map